Configuration and performance of the ATLAS $b$-jet triggers in Run 2: Tracking and vertex finding

 Precisely determining the position of the primary vertex of the event is the crucial first step when evaluating the probability that a jet is a \bjet (the `\btagging weight').
 Only by knowing the primary-vertex position, can secondary vertices then be reconstructed and evaluated to determine the final \btagging weight.

 The Fast Tracking algorithm is run for all regions of the detector encompassed by the super-RoI, described in Section~\ref{subsubsec:super_roi}, and the found tracks are used as inputs to the primary-vertex-finding algorithm.
 The same iterative primary-vertex-finding algorithm that is used offline~\cite{PERF-2015-01} was used in the \bjet\ trigger from 2016 onward.
 The algorithm looks for combinations of tracks that have compatible $z$-positions and the primary vertex is chosen to be the one with the highest $\Sigma p_{\mathrm{T}}^{2}$ of associated tracks.
 This improves the precision with which the primary vertex is reconstructed by approximately 10\% (in each direction) compared with an alternative histogram-based approach used during Run~1 and in 2015~\cite{TrigID2020}.
 For the histogramming approach, the $z$-coordinate positions of all tracks in an event, relative to the centre of the beamspot, were weighted by their \pt\ and used to populate a histogram with a 1~mm bin width.
 The centre of the most populated bin was taken to be the primary-vertex $z$ coordinate with the online beamspot position then used to define the $x$\ and $y$\ coordinates.
 A comparison of the performance of the histogram-based and iterative primary-vertex-finding algorithms used in the trigger is shown in Figure~\ref{fig:PVResolution}, which displays the differences between primary-vertex coordinates found online and offline in simulated \ttbar events.
+The performance of primary-vertex-finding algorithms in the trigger is presented in detail in Ref.~\cite{TrigID2020}.

 In Run~1 and 2015--2016, tracks with $\pt > 1\,\GeV$\ were considered for primary-vertex finding.
 In 2017 and 2018 this threshold was raised to 5\,\GeV, to reduce the CPU cost of primary-vertex finding (and its associated tracking) by a factor of five, with a negligible effect on the primary-vertex-finding efficiency or \bjet\ trigger efficiencies.